Planet Of The Apes | The lost 1990s sequel starring Arnold Schwarzenegger

 Everyone else involved hated the idea.
 And when Hayes turned in his next draft without the baseball scene, Sellers fired him.
 Fox also took Murphy and Hamsher off the project, which prompted Stone to focus on other projects and Noyce to go and make The Saint for Paramount instead.

-Only Schwarzenegger remained attached as the project passed to director Chris Columbus and writer Sam Hamm, who were hired to provide a more family-friendly and comedic take.
+Only Schwarzenegger remained attached after Fox hired director Chris Columbus and writer Sam Hamm to provide a more family-friendly and comedic take.
 Hamm’s script begins and ends in contemporary New York and its various highlights include apes singing and dancing to “Stayin’ Alive” by the Bee Gees, a Playboy Magazine gag involving primate Playmates, and the Statue of Liberty’s face being replaced by an ape’s grinning likeness, in a reference to the original ending.

 When Columbus left the project, Fox decided it wanted something in between the dark and the light.
-In 1997, Schwarzenegger reached out to regular collaborator James Cameron to get involved.
+In 1997, Schwarzenegger reached out to regular collaborator James Cameron.

 Then well into making Titanic, Cameron would have stepped into a role similar to Stone’s, executive-producing and co-writing the film, and possibly directing.
-Stan Winston was commissioned to create makeup and creature effects, which Cameron used to bring Peter Hyams as a writer and producer.
+He also commissioned Stan Winston to create makeup and creature effects, which Cameron used to bring Peter Hyams as a writer and producer.

 The rest, you might be able to guess – Titanic became a worldwide phenomenon upon release and Cameron resolved to work on his own projects rather than existing studio IP and that was seemingly the end of that.